 What is Economic Order Quantity (EOQ)?

 Economic Order Quantity is the optimum quantity of an item that should be ordered at a point in time.
-The main motive of finding out this quantity is to avoid over-spending in an item, minimize the ordering and the holding costs associated with the item.
-It helps to ascertain the frequency as well as the volume of the order by taking into account factors such as demand, holding cost, ordering cost, the interest cost, etc. In other words, by finding out the EOQ, the main aim is to minimize the total cost (from ordering to holding) for every order.
+The main motive of finding out this quantity is to avoid over-spending on an item and minimize the ordering and the holding costs associated with the item.
+It helps to ascertain the frequency and volume of the order by taking into account factors such as demand, holding cost, ordering cost, the interest cost, etc. In other words, by finding out the EOQ, the main aim is to minimize the total cost (from ordering to holding) for every order.

 - What is Economic Order Quantity (EOQ)?

 - Limitations of Economic Order Quantity

 Any order has two components: the cost of the order and the cost of holding inventory.
 These two components, along with the quantity or volume ordered, are used to determine the EOQ.